 3. Secondary Certification.
+J. occonual v Cu micanon

 If resources are reallocated from another unit to support this proposal, the institution will not subsequently request additional state funding to restore those resources for their original purpose.

 Agree

 Signature of Chief Academic Officer

 Disagree

 Signature of Chief Academic Officer